theolivenbaum/resin/README.md

 ## Merge and truncate
 Multiple simultaneous writes are allowed.
 When they happen instead of appending to the main log the index forks into two or more branches and the document file fragments into two or more files.

-Querying is performed over multiple branches but takes a hit performance wise when there are many.
+Querying is performed over multiple branches but takes a hit performance-wise when there are many.

-A new segment is a minor or no performance hit.
+A new segment is a minor performance hit.

-Issuing multiple merge operations on a directory will lead to forks becoming merged (in order according to their wall-clock timestamp) and then segments becoming truncated.
+Issuing multiple merge operations on a directory will lead to forks becoming merged (in order according to their wall-clock timestamp) and segments becoming truncated.
 Merge and truncate truncate operation wipe away unusable data and lead to increased querying performance and a smaller disk foot-print.

 Merging two forks leads to a defragmented but segmented index.

 Writing to a store uncompeted yields a segmented index.

 Issuing a merge operation on a single segmented index results in a unisegmented index.
+If the merge operation was uncompeted the store will now have a single branch/single segment index.

 ## Supported .net version
 Resin is built for dotnet Core 1.1.